A Unifying Causal Framework for Analyzing Dataset Shift-stable Learning Algorithms: Proofs

 \section{Proofs}

+\stable* \begin{proof} We first recall that all of the shifts considered in Section \ref{subsec:shifts} are types of arbitrary shifts in mechanism: mean-shifted mechanism are a special parametric case, and edge-strength shifts correspond to a constrained class of mechanism shifts in which the natural direct effect associated with the mechanism has changed.
+Thus, if a distribution is stable to arbitrary shifts in mechanisms, then it will also be stable to mean-shifts and edge-shifts.
+For this reason, in our proof we will prove a distribution is stable by leveraging previous graphical results on stability under shifts in mechanisms (and stability to specific cases follows).

+To do so, we will leverage results from \emph{transportability}, which uses a graphical representation called \emph{selection diagrams} (see \cite{pearl2011transportability,subbaswamy2019transport} for details).
+A selection diagram is a a graph augmented with selection variables $\mathbf{S}$ (which each have at most one child) that point to variables whose mechanisms may vary across environments.
+Prior results have shown that a distribution $P(Y|\mathbf{Z})$ is stable is if $Y \ci \mathbf{S} | \mathbf{Z}$ in the selection diagram (see \cite[Theorem 2]{pearl2011transportability} and \cite[Definition 3]{subbaswamy2019transport}).
+Thus, to prove the theorem, we will first translate our unstable edge representation of the graph to a selection diagram.
+Then, we will show that if $Y$ is not $d$-separated from the selection variables that this implies there is an unstable active path to $Y$.

-\stable* \begin{proof} We first translate our unstable edge representation of the graph to the selection diagram \citep{pearl2011transportability} representation used by \citet{subbaswamy2019transport}.
+We first translate our unstable edge representation of the graph to a selection diagram.
 For an edge $e$ let $He(e)$ denote the variables that $e$ points into.
 Now for each $e\in E_u$, add a unique selection variable that points to each $V = He(e)$.
 This indicates that the mechanism that generates V is unstable.
-From Definition 3 in \citet{subbaswamy2019transport} we know that a distribution is stable if $\mathbf{S} \ci Y$.
+We now consider the cases in which there could be an active path from a selection variable to $Y$ (which would make a distribution $P(Y|\mathbf{Z})$ unstable), and show that this corresponds to an active path that contains an unstable edge.